IMSY-DKFZ/xilens/README.md

 * Compatible with Linux systems
 * Automatic tests of non-UI components through google tests

-# Building susicam from source
+# Building XiLens from source
-This software can be built following the instructions provided in out [Getting Started guide.](https://imsy.pages.dkfz.de/issi/susicam/getting_started.html)
+This software can be built following the instructions provided in out [Getting Started guide.](https://imsy.pages.dkfz.de/issi/XiLens/getting_started.html)

 # Contributing
-If you are interested in contributing a feature, please follow the [developer guidelines.](https://imsy.pages.dkfz.de/issi/susicam/developer_guidelines.html)
+If you are interested in contributing a feature, please follow the [developer guidelines.](https://imsy.pages.dkfz.de/issi/XiLens/developer_guidelines.html)

 # FAQ
-If you are having issues, make sure to check the [FAQ section](https://imsy.pages.dkfz.de/issi/susicam/faq.html) of our documentation.
+If you are having issues, make sure to check the [FAQ section](https://imsy.pages.dkfz.de/issi/xilens/faq.html) of our documentation.

 # Acknowledgments
 Data compression is possible in this application thanks to the [BLOSC2 team](https://github.com/Blosc/c-blosc2).